This document details the background knowledge that you need to use the Google Translate API v2.

 - Select a project.

-- In the sidebar on the left, select APIs & auth, then select an API.
+- From the menu, select API Manager, then select an API.

 - On the API's info page, select the Quota link near the API name.